16 May Foot Fungus: Yellow Toenails and Dry, Flaky Skin

 - The trick in distinguishing dry skin from a fungal infection is that the dry skin will affect the whole foot and a fungal infection will typically only affect the soles of the feet (or in between the toes).

-- A fungal infection needs to be treated with an anti-fungal agent.
+- A fungal infection needs to be treated with an anti-fungal agent, such as our prescription strength BioPed Anti-Fungal Foot Foam available without a prescription.

 - BioPed Chiropodists are foot specialists, with more than 6 years of university and clinical education.
 They will be able to provide an assessment of any foot condition or infection and can prescribe medication to treat it.